enterprisemediawiki/meza/README.md

 <img src="https://raw.githubusercontent.com/enterprisemediawiki/meza/master/manual/commands.gif">

 Setup an enterprise MediaWiki server with **simple commands**.
-Put all components on a single monolithic server or split load balancer, web server, memcached, master and replica databases, Parsoid, Elasticsearch and backups all onto separate servers.
+Put all components on a single monolithic server or split them out over many.
+Run a solitary master database or have replicas.
 Deploy to multiple environments.
 Run backups.
 Do it all using the `meza` command.
 Run `meza --help` for more info.

 ## Table of contents